Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Aiming for superlinear convergence

-In the literature, there are a number of super-linear (but non-quadratic) convergence results for such algorithms.
-Assuming a \pl{} inequality,~\cite{nesterov2006cubic} showed that regularized Newton generates sequences that converge super-linearly, with exponent $4/3$.
+In the literature, there are a number of superlinear (but non-quadratic) convergence results for such algorithms.
+Assuming the \pl{} condition,~\cite{nesterov2006cubic} showed that regularized Newton generates sequences that converge superlinearly, with exponent $4/3$.
 Later, assuming a \loja{} inequality with exponent $\plexp \in \interval[open right]{0}{1}$,~\cite{zhou2018convergence} characterized the convergence speed of regularized Newton depending on $\plexp$.
-In particular they also show that the \pl{} inequality implies super-linear convergence.\footnote{ In fact,~\cite{zhou2018convergence} show a super-linear convergence rate only assuming that $\plexp \in \interval[open]{0}{\frac{2}{3}}$ and that $\hess \mfc$ is Lipschitz continuous.
-However, these assumptions imply \pl{} as noted in Remark~\ref{remark:other-loja-exponents}. } More recently,~\cite{qian2022superlinear} developed an abstract framework that encompasses these super-linear convergence results, and~\citet[\S5.3]{cartis2022evaluation} reviewed super-linear convergence rates of ARC under \loja{} inequalities.
+In particular, they also show that the \pl{} condition implies superlinear convergence.\footnote{ In fact,~\cite{zhou2018convergence} show a superlinear convergence rate only assuming that $\plexp \in \interval[open]{0}{\frac{2}{3}}$ and that $\hess \mfc$ is Lipschitz continuous.
+However, these assumptions imply \pl{} as noted in Remark~\ref{remark:other-loja-exponents}. } More recently,~\cite{qian2022superlinear} developed an abstract framework that encompasses these superlinear convergence results, and~\citet[\S5.3]{cartis2022evaluation} reviewed superlinear convergence rates of ARC under \loja{} inequalities.

 There is also a quadratic convergence result:~\cite{yue2019quadratic} employed a local error bound assumption to show quadratic convergence for the regularized Newton method.
-As discussed in Section~\ref{sec:equiv-properties}, this assumption is equivalent to local \pl{}, making their result an improvement over the super-linear rates from the aforementioned references.
+As discussed in Section~\ref{sec:equiv-properties}, this assumption is equivalent to local \pl{}, making their result an improvement over the superlinear rates from the aforementioned references.
 This underlines one of the benefits of recognizing the equivalence of the four conditions \mb{}, \pl{}, \eb{} and \qg{}, as some may more readily lead to a sharp analysis than others.